varaprasadh2/chatserver/readme.md

         - createdAt
         - updatedAt

-    // TODO: do this later,
+    // TODO: do this later, useful in group chats,
     - channel_activity : to keep track of actions happened in the channel
         - id
         - channel_id
         - activity_type: int ?
-        - content : String markdow?
+        - content : String markdown?